decretist/Dissertation/Chapter2/chapter2.markdown

 queritur* (2), *Hic primo queritur* (1), *Modo queritur* (1), *Queritur autem* (1).

-[61] Stephan Kuttner, “Pope Lucius III and the Bigamous Archbishop of Palermo,” in *The History of Ideas and Doctrines of Canon Law in the Middle Ages*, 2nd ed., Collected Studies Series ; CS 113.
-(London:
-Variorum Reprints ; Brookfield, Vt: Ashgate Pub, 1992), 409–54.
+[61] The part of the fact pattern that I consider fantastical is the Muslim convert to Christianity successively marrying, being ordained to the priesthood, and being elected to the episcopate.
+Bigamy as an impediment to holy orders was actually an issue of active interest for canonists in the twelfth century, see Stephan Kuttner, “Pope Lucius III and the Bigamous Archbishop of Palermo,” in *The History of Ideas and Doctrines of Canon Law in the Middle Ages*, 2nd ed., Collected Studies Series ; CS 113.
+(London: Variorum Reprints ; Brookfield, Vt: Ashgate Pub, 1992), 409–54.

 [62] C.1 d.init., Friedberg 1.357.
 Although Gratian does not say so
 explicitly, I think that we can reasonably infer that the father is an